ARTbio/Run-Galaxy/docs/Run_workflow.md

 ![Installed tools](images/installed_tools.png)

-    There you see the yac_clipper tool with its three new tool friends...
-Those tools needed to properly run the imported workflow.
+    There you see all three tools needed to properly run the imported workflow.

-#### Check that the imported workflow now display correctly
+#### Check that the imported workflows now display correctly

-If you click the `workflow` top menu, you should now be able to edit the imported workflow, and see that everything is displaying correctly:
+If you click the `workflow` top menu, you should now be able to edit the imported workflows, and see that everything is displaying correctly:

 ![clean workflow](images/clean_workflow.png)

-We can go through the various steps of the workflow and figure out what it is doing.
+We can go through the various steps of the workflows and figure out what they are doing.

-This workflow actually performs a suite of find-and-replace text manipulations, starting from input data that has been tagged `transposon_set_embl.txt` and producing a new text dataset that is renamed `canonical_transposons.gtf`.
+The first workflow  performs a suite of find-and-replace text manipulations, starting from input data that has been tagged `transposon_set_embl.txt` and producing a new text dataset that is renamed `canonical_transposons.gtf`.

+The second workflow uses the same input data file `transposon_set_embl.txt` to generate a fasta file of canonical_transposon sequences

-We will come back to all these steps after the workflow execution.
+We will come back to all these steps after the workflows execution.
 However, we need to retrieve the input data set before running the workflow on these data.

 #### Retrieve the `transposon_set_embl.txt` dataset